sheilaanguiano/notes/udemy/react-the-complete-guide2025.md

 In the above file we don't have components.
 This JSX code is not getting returned by some function.
 Instead, it's getting used as a value, as an argument for the `render` method.
 This file acts as the main entry point of our React app since it is the first file to be loaded by the HTML file.

 And it's in this place where the React app boots up, you could say.
 This render method, however, is being called on an object that's created with another method, the `createRoot` method.
 This method takes an existing HTML element as an input, so an element that's not being created by React but that instead is part of the index.html file already.

-React goes ahead and injects a React component, the App component in this case, including any nesting components
+React goes ahead and injects a React component, the App component in this case, including any nested components

 So you end up with a component hierarchy or a Tree of Components, but what's important to understand about this tree is that your custom components are not shwoing up in the actual rendered DOM though.
 There you only find default HTML elements.